-Data collection enables the Identity Report Module to gather information to generate reports.
+Data collection enables Identity Reporting to gather information to generate reports.

-Enable data collection: Select Yes to enable data collection for the driver through the Data Collection Service by the Managed System Gateway driver.
+Enable data collection: Select Yes to enable data collection for the driver through Data Collection Service by the Managed System Gateway driver.
 If you are not going to run reports on data collected by this driver, select No.

-Allow data collection from user accounts: Select Yes to allow data collection by the Data Collection Service for user accounts.
+Allow data collection from user accounts: Select Yes to allow data collection by Data Collection Service for user accounts.

-Allow data collection from groups: Select Yes to allow data collection by the Data Collection Service through the Managed System Gateway driver for groups.
+Allow data collection from groups: Select Yes to allow data collection by Data Collection Service through the Managed System Gateway driver for groups.

-Allow data collection from licenses: Select Yes to allow data collection by the Data Collection Service for licenses.
+Allow data collection from licenses: Select Yes to allow data collection by Data Collection Service for licenses.

-Allow data collection from roles: Select Yes to allow data collection by the Data Collection Service for roles.
+Allow data collection from roles: Select Yes to allow data collection by Data Collection Service for roles.